profiseeARH/chess-mcp/README.md

-Install this MCP server by adding the following  JSON code to your configuraiton file:
+Install this MCP server by adding the following JSON code to your configuration file:

 ```json
 {